hydroffice/hyo2_qc/docs/user_manual_survey_feature_scan.rst

 	* All **LNDELV** must have **ELEVAT.**
 * Metadata coverages:
 	* All **M_COVR** must have **CATCOV, INFORM,** and **NINFOM.**
+* Specific for the Field Profile:
+	* All features with images (Field Profile Only):
+		* All **images** contain the correct naming convention and they have a corresponding image in the multimedia folder.
+		* Receive a warning if an image is used on multiple features.
 * Specific for the Office Profile:
     * All features must have **onotes.**
     * All features must have **hsdrec.**